hytechclub/web-101/Week04/PhoneComparisonFollowAlong.md

 # Phone Comparison: Follow-Along Activity
 Follow the instructions below to build a webpage that helps users compare the various features of different smart phones.
 Use a `table` and some `iframes` to provide information to the user.
+Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html), and then follow the instructions below.

 ## Setup
-1. Create a new `.html` file
+1. Open the **index.html** file
 1. Add the `html` tags (opening and closing)
 1. Add the `body` tags within the `html` tags
 1. Add an `h1` header that says "Phone Comparison" within the `body`
-1. Open your webpage in a browser and make sure it appears as expected!
+1. Click the **Run** button and make sure it appears as expected!

 At the end of this section, your webpage code should look like this:
 ```html